CHHAYANKSINGH/CS-BANK/README.md

 # CS-BANK
 This is basic banking system websites code.
-This is my internship task provided by GRIP The Sparks Foundation.
+This is my internship task-I provided by GRIP The Sparks Foundation.